Stochastic perturbations in open chaotic systems: random versus noisy maps: Escape rate

 In Fig.~\ref{fig:kappavsigvert}~(a) we show the temporal decay of the number of surviving trajectories $N(t)$ for $R=10^4$ different realizations of $\xi_t$ (all $N(0)=10^6$ trajectories are exposed to the {\em same} sequence $\xi_t$) \cite{nohat}.
 In agreement with Eq.~(\ref{eq:kappamurandommap}), the escape rate of the random map $\hat{\kappa}$ can be obtained by averaging the logarithm of the number of surviving trajectories over different realizations, i.e., $\langle \ln N(t) \rangle_r \sim \ln N(0) - \hat{\kappa}t$.
 In Fig.~\ref{fig:kappavsigvert}~(a) this slope is shown to be {somewhat} larger than the value $\tilde{\kappa}$ which in principle (for $N(0)\rightarrow\infty$) corresponds to independent perturbations applied to each initial condition, so that $\ln \langle N(t) \rangle_r \sim \ln N(0) -\tilde{\kappa}t$.
 It is expected that $\tilde{\kappa}$ is obtained here rather inaccurately, because our procedure acts as if $\tilde{\kappa}$ was determined from a small $R=10^4$ number of trajectories, and the value was redundantly replicated-and-averaged $N(0)=10^6$ times.
 Nevertheless, the results are suitable to indicate the general inequality (\ref{eq.noiserandom}).
 In the insets of Fig. \ref{fig:kappavsigvert}~(a) we explore the dispersion of $\ln N(t)$, which is shown to follow a $t^{1/2}$ scaling, according to the general rule (\ref{eq:ftescscaling}) and observing Eq. (\ref{eq:survprob}).
 Notice that proper scaling is attained after a relatively short transient time ($t'$ as in Eq. (\ref{eq:kappaTR})), once the initially uniform densities closely approximate the c-density.
+The dependence of $\tilde{\kappa}$ ($\square$) and $\hat{\kappa}$ ($\bullet$) on the noise strength $\delta$ is shown in Fig. \ref{fig:kappavsigvert}~(b).
+The difference between $\tilde{\kappa}$ and $\hat{\kappa}$ steadily increases with the perturbation strength and both curves show a nonmonotonic dependence with a local minimum.
+This effect has been explained in~\cite{AE:2010} as follows: for small $\delta$ the probability of escape through the leak is reduced $\tilde{\kappa} > \kappa_{\delta=0}$ because the invariant density over the leak is smoothed in comparison with the unperturbed case which has a fractal support; for large noise more and more trajectories escape through the open boundaries, leading to an increase in $\tilde{\kappa}$. {From a different perspective, Ref.~\cite{Klages:2002} develops a framework for understanding a similar nonmonotonic behavior in the diffusion coefficient of a chain of chaotic maps under small noise perturbations.
+The idea is to consider the dependence of the diffusion coefficient~$\mathcal{D}$ on the perturbed parameter~$a$, and then compute the perturbed diffusion coefficient for small perturbations as an integral of $\mathcal{D}(a)$ over the range of perturbations in $a$ (observing the probability density of the perturbation process).
+We see that applying this approach to the case of the escape rate~\cite{Reimann:1996}, we obtain the random map escape rate~$\hat{\kappa}$ for {\em Example 1} as given by Eq.~(\ref{eq:bakerescrand}).
+This approximation is exact only in special cases (like in case of {\em Example 1}) when the escape at time $t$ depends only on the value of~$a$ at time $t$ and it is independent of the values at any time $t'<t$.
+It remains to be shown to what extent this approximation explains non-monotonic dependence of $\hat{\kappa}$ and $\tilde{\kappa}$ on $\delta$ for {\em Example 2} and for chaotic systems more generally.
+Overall, here we have shown that $\hat{\kappa}(\delta)$ follows the same general trends as $\tilde{\kappa}(\delta)$, but the noise-enhanced trapping is less} effective due to the inequality (\ref{eq.noiserandom}).
+In the next section we explore the effect of the random perturbation on the associated fractal dimension.